 The game gives you 3-5 factors for the species (increasing as the game progresses), including name, age, weight, and 3 snapshots of the disease spread (Time 1, Time 2, Time 3) to help you solve the problem.

-There is one main objective here only: identify the rules of infection (the second is pretty much straightforward after you know the rules) – this is another problem-diagnosis situation.
+There is one main objective here only: identify the rules of infection (the second is pretty much straight forward after you know the rules) – this is another problem-diagnosis situation.
 The issue tree for this mini-game should have specific factors as branches.
 Skim through the 3 snapshots to test each branch – once you’re sure which factor underlies and how it correlates with infection, simply choose the predicted individual.

-Figure 14: Screenshot of Disease Management minigame
+Figure 13: Screenshot of Disease Management minigame

 Alternative 3: Migration Management